karthikreddy-02/AWS-AI-Navigator/README.md

-AWS-Extension:
+AWS-AI-Navigator:

-This project is intended to help users Navigate through AWS with the help of an AI Chrome Extension.
+This project is intended to help users navigate through AWS with the help of an AI Chrome Extension.

-AWS - Extension helps users find the services that they are looking for, when they enter a query in a step-by-step manner.
+AWS-AI-Navigator helps users find the services that they are looking for when they enter a query in a step-by-step manner.